A Supersymmetry Primer: The mass spectrum of the MSSM

 \subsection{Summary: the MSSM sparticle spectrum}

-In the MSSM there are 32 distinct masses corresponding to undiscovered particles, not including the gravitino.
-In this section we have explained how the masses and mixing angles for these particles can be computed, given an underlying model for the soft terms at some input scale.
-Assuming only that the mixing of first- and second-family squarks and sleptons is negligible, the mass eigenstates of the MSSM are listed in Table \ref{tab:undiscovered}.
+In the MSSM, there are 32 distinct masses corresponding to undiscovered particles, not including the gravitino.
+Above, we have explained how the masses and mixing angles for these particles can be computed, given an underlying model for the soft terms at some input scale.
+The mass eigenstates of the MSSM are listed in Table \ref{tab:undiscovered}, assuming only that the mixing of first- and second-family squarks and sleptons is negligible.
 A complete set of Feynman rules for the interactions of these particles with each other and with the Standard Model quarks, leptons, and gauge bosons can be found in refs.~\cite{HaberKanereview,GunionHaber}.
-Feynman rules based on two-component spinor notation have also recently been given in \cite{DHM}.
+Feynman rules based on two-component spinor notation have also been given in \cite{DHM}.

-Specific models for the soft terms typically predict the masses and the mixing angles angles for the MSSM in terms of far fewer parameters.
-For example, in the minimal supergravity models, the only free parameters not already measured by experiment are $m_0^2$, $m_{1/2}$, $A_0$, $\mu$, and $b$.
-In gauge-mediated supersymmetry breaking models, the free parameters include at least the scale $\Lambda$, the typical messenger mass scale $M_{\rm mess}$, the integer number $\nmess$ of copies of the minimal messengers, the goldstino decay constant $\langle F \rangle $, and the Higgs mass parameters $\mu$ and $b$.
+Specific models for the soft terms can predict the masses and the mixing angles angles for the MSSM in terms of far fewer parameters.
+For example, in the MSUGRA models, the only free parameters not already measured by experiment are $m_0^2$, $m_{1/2}$, $A_0$, $\mu$, and $b$.
+In GMSB models, the free parameters include the scale $\Lambda$, the messenger mass scale $M_{\rm mess}$, the integer number $\nmess$ of copies of the minimal messengers, the goldstino decay constant $\langle F \rangle $, and the Higgs mass parameters $\mu$ and $b$.

 After RG evolving the soft terms down to the electroweak scale, one can demand that the scalar potential gives correct electroweak symmetry breaking.
-This allows us to trade $|\mu|$ and $b$ (or $B_0$) for one parameter $\tan\beta$, as in eqs.~(\ref{mubsub1})-(\ref{mubsub2}).
-So, to a reasonable approximation, the entire mass spectrum in minimal supergravity models is determined by only five unknown parameters: $m_0^2$, $m_{1/2}$, $A_0$, $\tan\beta$, and Arg($\mu$), while in the simplest gauge-mediated supersymmetry breaking models one can pick parameters $\Lambda$, $M_{\rm mess}$, $\nmess$, $\langle F \rangle $, $\tan\beta$, and Arg($\mu$).
+This allows us to trade $|\mu|$ and $b$ for one parameter $\tan\beta$, as in eqs.~(\ref{mubsub1})-(\ref{mubsub2}).
+So, to a reasonable approximation, the entire mass spectrum in MSUGRA models is determined by only five unknown parameters: $m_0^2$, $m_{1/2}$, $A_0$, $\tan\beta$, and Arg($\mu$), while in the simplest gauge-mediated supersymmetry breaking models one can pick parameters $\Lambda$, $M_{\rm mess}$, $\nmess$, $\langle F \rangle $, $\tan\beta$, and Arg($\mu$).
 Both frameworks are highly predictive.
-Of course, it is easy to imagine that the essential physics of supersymmetry breaking is not captured by either of these two scenarios in their minimal forms.
-For example, the anomaly mediated contributions could play a role, perhaps in concert with the gauge-mediation or Planck-scale mediation mechanisms.
+Of course, it is quite likely that the essential physics of supersymmetry breaking is not captured by either of these two scenarios in their minimal forms.